magento/devdocs/src/cloud/docker/docker-containers-service.md

 You can add custom PHP extensions and manage their status from the `runtime` section of the `.magento.app.yaml` file.
 See [PHP extensions].
 To test custom extensions without updating the {{site.data.var.ece}} environment configuration, you can add the custom configuration to the [`docker-compose.override.yml`][Docker override file].
 Configuration settings in this file are applied only when you build and deploy to the Docker environment.

 Optionally, you can add Xdebug to your Cloud Docker environment to debug your PHP code.
-See [Configure XDebug for Docker.
+See [Configure XDebug for Docker].

 ## MailHog container